Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Preliminaries

 \begin{scenario}[Task-incremental Learning (TIL)] For $i \neq j$, $\mathcal{D}_i$ and $\mathcal{D}_j$ have different input distributions and label spaces, i.e., $p(\mathcal{X}_{i}) \neq p(\mathcal{X}_{j}) \wedge \mathcal{Y}_{i} \neq \mathcal{Y}_{j}$~\cite{Wang2024Comprehensive}.
 Task identities are available in testing.
 The model needs to learn the tasks, and with the task-ID received at test time, it knows which task needs to be performed~\cite{vandeVen2022Three}.

 \end{scenario}

 For MMCL, we introduce two new scenarios:

-\begin{scenario}[Generative Domain-incremental Learning (GDIL)] For $i \neq j$, $\mathcal{D}_i$ and $\mathcal{D}_j$ have different input distributions and label spaces, i.e., $p(\mathcal{X}_{i}) \neq p(\mathcal{X}_{j}) \wedge \mathcal{Y}_{i} \neq \mathcal{Y}_{j}$.
+\begin{scenario}[Cross-Domain Incremental Learning (XDIL)] For $i \neq j$, $\mathcal{D}_i$ and $\mathcal{D}_j$ have different input distributions and label spaces, i.e., $p(\mathcal{X}_{i}) \neq p(\mathcal{X}_{j}) \wedge \mathcal{Y}_{i} \neq \mathcal{Y}_{j}$.
 Task identities are not required.
-This is a new scenario for generative tasks in MMCL, such as generative Visual Question Answering (\cite{Zhang2023VQACL,Lei2023Symbolic}).
-The difference between CIL and GDIL lies in the dataset label spaces and model outputs.
-In CIL, model predictions correspond to labels in the datasets.
-However, in GDIL, the model generates outputs from a large vocabulary set.
-Labels of a dataset are a subset of the vocabulary.
-We can view the vocabulary as the actual label space.
-As such, the label space is the same for all datasets, i.e., $\mathcal{Y}'_{i} = \mathcal{Y}'_{j}$.
-We consider this scenario as domain incremental, and therefore name it Generative Domain-incremental Learning (GDIL).
+This is a new scenario in MMCL, for tasks such as generative Visual Question Answering (VQA)~\cite{Zhang2023VQACL, Lei2023Symbolic} and cross-domain classification \cite{Xu2024Advancing, Yu2025Select} based on pre-trained vision-language models (VLMs).
+The fundamental distinction between traditional CIL and XDIL lies in the dataset label spaces and model outputs.
+In CIL, model predictions correspond to labels in the seen datasets.
+However, in XDIL, the model outputs predictions from a larger set $\mathcal{Y}'$, e.g., the vocabulary set for VQA and the union set of all seen and unseen classes for classification.
+Labels of $\mathcal{D}_i$ are a subset of this predefined large set, $\mathcal{Y}_{i}\subset\mathcal{Y}'$.
+We view $\mathcal{Y}'_{i}:=\mathcal{Y}'$ as the actual label space.
+As such, the model's effective output label space remains consistent for all datasets, i.e., $\mathcal{Y}'_{i} = \mathcal{Y}'_{j}$, although input datasets have different label spaces.
+From the model's perspective, this consistency makes this scenario a domain incremental variant.
+However, with a larger label space, it is more challenging and realistic than conventional CIL and DIL~\cite{Xu2024Advancing}.
+We name it Cross-Domain Incremental Learning (XDIL) to emphasize the unique relationship between the input domains and the label space. \end{scenario}

+\begin{scenario}[Modality-dynamic Task-incremental Learning (MDTIL)] In unimodal CL, the task sequence is naturally modality-static (\Cref{def:modality properties}) since there is only one modality.
+While in MMCL, on the one hand, if the task sequence is modality-static, it falls into one of the four scenarios described above.
+On the other hand, the datasets may have different modalities, i.e., $\exists i,j \in \mathcal{T}, \mathcal{I}_i \neq \mathcal{I}_j$, and the task sequence is modality-dynamic (\Cref{def:modality-dynamic}, e.g., ~\cite{Srinivasan2022CLiMB, Song2021Realworld, Sun2021Multimodal}).
+For $i \neq j$, $\mathcal{D}_i$ and $\mathcal{D}_j$ have different input distributions and label spaces, i.e., $p(\mathcal{X}_{i}) \neq p(\mathcal{X}_{j}) \wedge \mathcal{Y}_{i} \neq \mathcal{Y}_{j}$.
+Task identities are available in testing and are required to handle tasks with different input modalities~\cite{Srinivasan2022CLiMB, Song2021Realworld, Sun2021Multimodal}.
+We name this scenario as Modality-dynamic Task-incremental Learning (MDTIL).

 \end{scenario}